 In 2014 Janice was awarded Signature Status in the National Watercolor Society.
-She is also a Signature member of Watercolor West, having been accepted many times into the Watercolor West show.
+In 2018 she was named a Master Signature Member of Watercolor West, having been accepted 10 or more times into Watercolor West exhibits.

 Traveling and observation have inspired Janice Cipriani-Willis to find and express in watercolor the subtle and often obscure beauty she finds in the places and faces she has seen.
 She sees the pieces of light that play over forms as a marvelous mosaic.
 In her watercolors (in which the lightest light is the white of the paper) she rearranges these bits of light into an image of the world’s beauty.

 Janice’s current work has been inspired by watching people from all walks of life in situations that engender a range of human emotions.
 She focuses on the depth of expression seen in their faces.